Facebook and My Kids

 Now that I know that social media can really be a good parenting tool after all, I look forward to put it to good use, and at the same time be mindful of my own rants… er, status updates.

 About the Author: Roy is a prolific blogger, poet, short story writer and entrepreneur.
-He pens The Struggling Blogger and presides over a constellation of 12 other blogs covering his varied interests.
-Roy is a widower and practices brinkmanship daily as he doubles as a mother to his three kids.
+He pens The Struggling Blogger and presides over a constellation of 12 other blogs covering his varied interests, as well as sometime guest posting on other website like this one and Blog Starter.
+Roy is a widower and practices brinksmanship daily as he doubles as a mother to his three kids.
 It’s his latest revelation as regards his true identity, however, that’s been causing quite a stir in Blogland.
 Apparently, he’s Blogging Wolverine as well.

 Here’s Why I Unfriended Darren Rowse in Facebook